 In each case imagine your wrists making these movements when your clubhead is coming into impact (2-3 feet before impact).
 Applying forces to create these positions before impact is a key secret in generating a great impact position.

-Changes in flexion/extension as you move through impact will affect your face angle to your target and to your swing path.
-If you want to close your club face work on extending your lead wrist pre-impact.
+Changes in flexion/extension, as you move through impact, will affect your face angle to your target and to your swing path.
+If you want to close your club face work on flexing your lead wrist pre-impact.
 If you need to open your club face work on keeping your lead wrist extended.

 Curvature on your shots is caused by the difference between your club face angle and swing path through impact, meaning you can swiftly change your ball flight (curvature on shots) by tweaking wrist flexion/extension.